Ferryistaken/books/README.md

 - 🪄 **Interactive Visualization:** Explore a live representation of your highlights in a dynamic vector space.
 Simply hover your mouse over the dots to discover your insights.

+- ✍ **Build your own**: Read a writeup of how I set this whole system up [on my blog](https://alessandroferrari.live/book-highlights/).

 ## How it Works

 ### Step 1: Getting the Data